 Contact Elizabeth Gillman at 218-322-2390 with questions.

-TEAS Testing Dates
+TEAS Testing Dates (space is limited)

 Itasca Community College is an official testing center for Comira.
 Comira offers computer based exams for a wide variety of organizations.
 For a full list of organizations with tests available, and to register for tests, please visit the Comira Website.
 Persons interested in more information can call Elizabeth Gillman at 218-322-2390.

 The Minnesota NES Essential Academic Skills test replaced the discontinued MTLE test, effective August 30, 2016.
 MTLE candidates are required to take three Minnesota NES Essential Academic Skills (EAS) subtests: Reading, Writing, and Mathematics.
 You may take one, two, or all three subtests at one test appointment.

 For more information regarding the test, visit the NES website.

 To sign-up for the tests, visit the NES registration page.